-There is no documentation in the record to show that Applicant has made any financial arrangements or that he has followed through with any agreements he may have made with any of his creditors.
-Thus, each of the debts listed in the SOR, with the exception of 1.f. and 1.j., continue to remain delinquent and owing.
+There is no documentation in the record to show that Applicant has made any financial arrangements to pay any of his delinquent debt.
+Thus, each of the debts listed in the SOR, continue to remain delinquent and owing.

 Guideline E - Personal Conduct